xbeat/Machine-Learning/README.md

 Understanding Stable Minima in Univariate ReLU Networks

 Stable minima play a crucial role in the generalization capabilities of neural networks.
 In this presentation, we'll explore how stable minima cannot overfit in univariate ReLU networks and how large step sizes contribute to generalization.
 We'll use Python to illustrate these concepts and provide practical examples.

+## Calculating Metrics from Confusion Matrix

+Understanding Confusion Matrix Basics

+A confusion matrix is a fundamental tool in machine learning that tabulates predicted versus actual values, enabling evaluation of classification model performance through various derived metrics.

 ## Batch and Real-Time Machine Learning Inference with Python